PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-09 17:35:00
+Last updated: 2024-04-09 17:35:33
-Random Quote: In Texas, the holy trinity is God, Football and barbecueNot necessarily in that order. - Sheldon
+Random Quote: No, that you think you'll graduate High-School. - Meemaw